-Publication of research increases accessibility to the information and makes this information more publicly accessible.
+Publication of research increases accessibility and makes information publicly available.
 Grants in this category are intended to assist the publication of manuscripts that are substantially complete at the time of application.
 These might take the form of books, articles, guides, and related forms.

-For all projects where history will be communicated to the public, applications must provide two assurances to reviewers.
-First, all applications for publications must include an assurance that the publication will carry the standard disclaimer:
+For all publication projects, applications must include an assurance that the publication will carry this standard disclaimer:

-This publication was made possible in part by the people of Minnesota through a grant funded by an appropriation to the Minnesota Historical Society from the Minnesota Arts & Cultural Heritage Fund.
-Any views, findings, opinions, conclusions or recommendations expressed in this publication are those of the authors and do not necessarily represent those of the State of Minnesota, the Minnesota Historical Society, or the Minnesota Historic Resources Advisory Committee.
+This publication was made possible in part by the people of Minnesota through a grant funded by an appropriation to the Minnesota Historical Society from the Minnesota Arts and Cultural Heritage Fund.
+Any views, findings, opinions, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily represent those of the State of Minnesota, the Minnesota Historical Society, or the Minnesota Historic Resources Advisory Committee.

-Second, the application must provide two thoughtful analyses of the historical quality of the proposed work.
-These critical reviews are not letters of support that merely endorse publication, but rather statements evaluating (not simply asserting) the interpretation contained in the work for fairness, honesty, and accuracy.
+In addition, the application must include two thoughtful analyses of the historical quality of the proposed work.
+These critical reviews are not letters of support that merely endorse publication, but rather statements evaluating the interpretation contained in the work for fairness, honesty, and accuracy.
 The responsibility for having draft manuscripts evaluated rests on the applicant.
 Publication proposals lacking two reviews will be considered incomplete.